barryvdh/laravel-async-queue/readme.md

     'Barryvdh\Queue\AsyncServiceProvider',

-You need to run the migrations for this package
+You need to create the migration table for queues and run it.

-    $ php artisan migrate --package="barryvdh/laravel-async-queue"
+    $ php artisan queue:table

-Or publish them, so they are copied to your regular migrations

-    $ php artisan migrate:publish barryvdh/laravel-async-queue
+    $ php artisan migrate

 You should now be able to use the async driver in config/queue.php